Microphone Clipping, The Three Types Explained

 Every sound is relative to another sound.
 Before we can know what’s “loud” we must know what’s quiet or what’s loudest.

 One can’t change the source, or recording scale in “post” and there’s no point in doing so during recording.
-Yes, later you can place the number pair into a larger range (scale) of computer memory, but that doesn’t change the sound’s original scaled value.
+Yes, later you can place the number pair into a larger range (scale) of computer memory (what these devices do internally, write the 24-bit values to 32-bit float), but that doesn’t change the sound’s original scaled value.

 When recording using electrical systems, loudness can only become as large as the maximum voltage possible in the voltage range (scale) set aside to represent it.
 That maximum voltage gives every amplitude its proportionality.
 (I explain below why we don’t use zero voltage).